cirruslabs/cirrus-ci-docs/docs/guide/windows.md

     - ps: Get-Location
 ```

-`ps: COMMAND` is a simple syntactic sugar which transforms it to:
+`ps: COMMAND` is just a syntactic sugar which transforms it to:

 ```bash
 powershell.exe -NoLogo -EncodedCommand base64(COMMAND)